ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/01-hash-functions.md

 To be practical, a database organized by hashing must store records in a hash table that is not so large that it wastes space.
-To balance time and space efficiency, this means that the hash table should be around half full (see section @sec:analysis-of-hash-tables).
+To balance time and space efficiency, this means that the hash table should be around half full (see @sec:analysis-of-hash-tables).
 Because collisions are extremely likely to occur under these conditions (by chance, any record inserted into a table that is half full should have a collision half of the time), does this mean that we need not worry about